-All the page controls are right there for you.
+Another thing to notice is that all the page controls are right there for you.
 For example, to add content or applications to the page, click the + button, and then you can add any kind of content Liferay DXP supports.
-The interface gets out of your way so you can do your work.
+The interface has been designed to get out of your way and let you do your work.

 By default, Liferay DXP starts with a single site that has a single page.
 You can build any website you wish out of this, complete with multi-nested page hierarchies, as the figure below shows.

-Pages can be added, removed, or reordered any time, and you have the full flexibility of all the HTML page attributes like meta tags and robot file declarations, as well as full control over the layout.
+These pages can have any layout you like: Liferay DXP ships with several built-in, and you can create your own custom layouts and deploy them easily.
+Pages can be added, removed, or reordered any time, and you have the full flexibility of all the HTML page attributes, such as meta tags and robot file declarations, that you need.

 Pages are also integrated with Liferay’s powerful permissions system, so it’s easy to restrict access to certain portions of your site.
-You can give individual users sites of their own, with public pages that have their content and blog and private pages that contain their calendars and profiles.
+You can give individual users sites of their own, with public pages that have their content and blog, and private pages that contain their calendars and email.

-If you run a large website with lots of different sub-sites for individuals and groups, you can use page templates and site templates.
-Page templates have layouts and applications already on them, and site template predefine a whole site made up of multiple page templates.
+If you’re running a large website that has lots of different sub-sites for individuals and groups, you can use page templates and site templates.
+The former enables you to set up templates of pages with predefined layouts and applications already on them, and the latter enables you to create a whole site made up of multiple, predefined pages.

 Web content is one example of an asset.
-Assets are meta-data attached to content types, and that meta-data aggregates similar assets together in searches or as published content.
-One way to do this is to tag and categorize content so it can be found more easily by users.
+Assets are meta-data attached to content types, and that meta-data is used to aggregate similar assets together in searches or as published content.
+One way to do this in the example above is to tag and categorize stories so they can be found more easily by users.

 There is much more to web content.
-You can create structures (pre-defined content formats), templates (designs for formatting structures), schedule when content is published and when it should be taken down (or reviewed), define related assets, stage multiple variations of your site, and more.
+You can create abstracts, schedule when content is published and when it should be taken down (or reviewed), define related assets, and more.

-This is just the web content portion of the content management system.
+This is just the web content portion of Liferay’s content management system.
 Liferay DXP is also great at managing file-based content.

-Liferay’s file-based content management system is in an application called Documents and Media Library.
-This application, as shown below, looks like the file manager that you’re already familiar with from your operating system.
+You’ll find Liferay’s file-based content management system in an application called Documents and Media Library.
+This application resides on the Site Administration page or can be added to any page, and, as shown below, looks very much like the file manager that you’re already familiar with from your operating system.

 Like a file manager, you can browse files and folders in nested hierarchies.
-You can also mount other repositories that you might have in your environment, such as any system that implements Content Management Interoperability Services (CMIS).
-It generates previews of many document types.
+You can also mount other repositories that you might have in your environment, such as any system that implements Content Management Interoperability Services (CMIS) or Documentum (enterprise subscribers only).
+It provides previews of just about every document type you can think of.
 And, like a file manager, you can upload, copy, and move files between folders by dragging and dropping them.
-Of course, if you still want to use your operating system’s file manager you can, because the Documents and Media library supports WebDAV, using the same credentials you use to log in.
+Of course, if you still want to use your operating system’s file manager, you can, because Liferay’s Documents and Media library supports WebDAV, using the same credentials you use to log in to Liferay.

 Liferay DXP’s Documents and Media library, however, is much more robust than a file manager is, because it’s a full content management system.
 You can define ways of classifying files that may be of different types, but are meant for the same, overarching purpose.

 Of course, the system goes much further than this.
 Folders can be set so that only certain document types can be added to them.
-You can add workflow rules to folders so files go through an approval process that you define.
-In short, Liferay DXP’s file-based content management system gives you what you need to manage and share files in a group.
+Workflow rules can also be added to folders to run files through an approval process that you define.
+In short, Liferay’s file-based content management system gives you all the features you need to manage and share files in a group.